 When determining fair value of Level 3 debt and equity investments, the Company may take into account the following factors, where relevant: the enterprise value of a portfolio company, the nature and realizable value of any collateral, the portfolio company's ability to make payments, its earnings and discounted cash flows, the markets in which the portfolio company does business, comparisons to publicly traded securities, changes in the interest rate environment and the credit markets generally that may affect the price at which similar investments may be made and other relevant factors.
-The primary methods for determining enterprise value include a discounted cash flow analysis and a multiple analysis whereby appropriate multiples are applied to the portfolio company's net income before net interest expense, income tax expense, depreciation and amortization ("EBITDA") or revenue.
+The primary methods for determining enterprise value include a discounted cash flow analysis and a multiple analysis whereby appropriate multiples are applied to the portfolio company's EBITDA or revenue.
 The enterprise value analysis is performed to determine the value of equity investments and to determine if debt investments are credit impaired.
 If debt investments are credit impaired, the Company will use the enterprise value analysis or a liquidation basis analysis to determine fair value.
 For debt investments that are not determined to be credit impaired, the Company uses a market interest rate yield analysis to determine fair value.